 When do women have pethidine during labour?

-Opioids should not be given too close to the birth because of the effect on the baby, though it’s difficult to know when that will be (Lowth, 2017).
+Opioids should not be given too close to the birth because of the effect on the baby, although it is difficult to predict when the birth will be (Lowth, no date).

 What can my birth partner do to help?